 Medical negligence occurs when hospital staff members either fail to provide reasonable services or make an error during the course of treatment/services.
 To file a medical malpractice claim against a hospital or caregiver in Florida, a claimant must first obtain an affidavit from a medical expert that corroborates the opinion within the claim of negligence.
 Under the law, the medical expert must hold a professional degree and practice in the same or a similar discipline as the defendant in question.

 In general, claimants must file a malpractice claim against a hospital or any professional caregiver within two years of discovering the injury.
 The state may extend or suspend the statute of limitations in certain cases, so we highly recommend speaking to a hospital negligence attorney about your case even if you feel the statute of limitations has passed.

-Types of Hospital Negligence
+Types of Medical Negligence

 Patients place a high degree of trust in hospital employees.
 Not all mistakes constitute negligence or malpractice.
 Malpractice only occurs if the professional acted incompetently and if another similarly skilled professional would not have made the same judgment call or error.
 Some of the most common types of hospital negligence that we see in our practice include: